 The Volunteer Fire Assistance (VFA) program, provides training, grant funds and technical advice to rural fire departments in communities with a population of 10,000 persons or less.
 VFA grants are available on an annual basis and applications are generally available during the first quarter of the calendar year.
 Grant recipients are reimbursed for approved costs at the end of the grant cycle.
 Grant funds ranging from $1,000 to $5,000 are available through a 50/50 reimbursement system.
 Eligible equipment items that can be purchased with VFA grant funding include: Nomex clothing, pumps, hoses, tanks, fire shelters, small fire suppression equipment and personal protective equipment.

-The 2019 VFA Grant Application is now available.
-Download a copy of the grant application 2019 VFA Grant Application.pdf This grant cycle is now closed.
+The 2020 VFA Grant Application is now available.
+Download a copy of the grant application 2020 VFA Application.pdf.
 For more information and assistance regarding the grants, contact Mike Harp, Rural Fire Suppression Technical Advisor, at 502-782-7164.

 Kentucky Firewise Community Grants